 - Mega Man Battle Network = Everything Is Online.
 No, everything.
 That doghouse out front, too.
 And the squirrel statue.

 - In Minecraft, an inch-deep puddle of water will completely negate any and all falling damage, even if you're falling at terminal velocity.

 - Ōkami does this with Friend to All Living Things, cranking up Amaterasu's animal magnetism far beyond "fuzzy woodland creatures love her" to reach "flowers literally bloom wherever she walks."

-- As shown above, the hairstyle of Rival Schools' Yurika Kirishima takes Ojou Ringlets to a ridiculous level.
+- The hairstyle of Rival Schools' Yurika Kirishima takes Ojou Ringlets to a ridiculous level.

-- Touhou Soccer demonstrates this with Absurdly Sharp Blade by having Youmu cut the moon in half with her katana.
+- Touhou Soccer does this to most things that appear in it.
+For example, its take on Absurdly Sharp Blade has Youmu cut the moon in half with her katana.

 - The X-Encyclopedia makes mention of several Planet Spaceship built by Kardashev-abusing Sufficiently Advanced Aliens that are each the size of an entire solar system.

 - Episode 2 of B. Happy exaggerates Hiccup Hijinks.
 A French artist who comes down with a terrible case of the hiccups, and as a result, ruins the painting he was working on.
 If you make the wrong decision, B. Happy's failure to cure him results in him catching the hiccups, and when Maureen tries to smite them, all of them to get smited to death with hiccups, and continuing hiccuping in their graves.